 Following the submission deadline, the Awards Committee reviews all the submissions and selects nine innovations from each category to become nominees.
 In the case of the Global Innovator category, the committee shortlists up to 15 applications.

-Online voting on the nominees by both Efma members and non-members will take place in May 2020.
-Voters will decide the top three entries for each category (except the Global Innovator).
-These votes will make up 50 percent of the final scores (40 percent from Efma members and 10 percent from non-members) with the remaining 50 percent coming from Awards Jury members, comprised of senior insurance executives from around the world.
+Both Efma members and non-members vote for nominees online.
+Voters decide the top three entries for each category (except the Global Innovator).
+These votes make up 50 percent of the final scores (40 percent from Efma members and 10 percent from non-members) with the remaining 50 percent coming from Awards Jury members, comprised of senior insurance executives from around the world.
 The jury also selects the winning Global Innovators from the 15 shortlisted nominees.
 Meet current and previous Innovation in Insurance Awards judges.

-The top six Product and Service Innovation category nominees will present their innovations to a live audience at the awards ceremony, where attendees will cast their votes and the winners are announced on-stage.
+The top six Product and Service Innovation category nominees will present their innovations to a live audience at the awards ceremony, where attendees will cast their votes in real-time.

 Start preparing your Efma-Accenture Innovation in Insurance Awards today.
-The deadline for the 2020 awards is April 10, 2020.
 Download our infographic to use as a guide for building a winning submission.